Private Rate-Constrained Optimization with Applications to Fair Learning: Background

 \subsection{Differential Privacy}

-Differential Privacy (DP) \cite{calibrating_noise} has become the de-facto standard in privacy-preserving ML thanks to the robustness of its guarantees, its desirable behaviour under post-processing and composition, and its extensive algorithmic framework.
+Differential Privacy (DP) \citep{calibrating_noise} has become the de facto standard in privacy-preserving ML thanks to the robustness of its guarantees, its desirable behaviour under post-processing and composition, and its extensive algorithmic framework.
 We recall the definition below and refer to \cite{Dwork2014a} for more details.
-We denote by $\mathcal{D}$ the space of datasets of some fixed size.
+Let $\mathcal X,\mathcal Y$ be the input and output spaces, respectively.
+We fix some $m\in \mathbb N$ and denote by $\mathcal{D}$ the space $(\mathcal X\times \mathcal{Y})^m$ of datasets of size $m$.